If you know anything about me or my work, you know I’m a bit obsessed with this quote from the playwright and social

 Part One: The Emerging Voices Intensive

-Over the course of six days (September 9th – 14th), we’ll be working in a small group intensive format to explore the nature of creative expression – what gets in the way, what sets us free, and what allows the creative spark to catch fire inside us and explode out into the world in ways we haven’t even imagined.
-You’ll also get a chance to sit down with me for a one on one session, where we can both get to know each other better and get “stuck in” exploring whatever stickiness you may have around letting your voice fully emerge in the world!
+Over the course of five days (June 22nd – 26th, 2020), we’ll be working in a small group intensive format to explore the nature of creative expression – what gets in the way, what sets us free, and what allows the creative spark to catch fire inside us and explode out into the world in ways we haven’t even imagined.
+You’ll also get a chance to sit down with me before, during, or after for our first one on one session, where we can both get to know each other better and get “stuck in” exploring whatever stickiness you may have around letting your voice fully emerge in the world!

 Part Two: The Emerging Voices Mastermind